MinganB/financial-planning/README.md

 # Financial planning app

+## Project overview
+The application will enable users to update their personal details, create and a manage a personal budget, record their assets and liabilities, and view their financial planning summary information.
+An API (Application Programming Interface) will allow third-party applications used by financial planners to view and edit client data.

 ## Docker installation (Recommended)

 - This guide provides step-by-step instructions for setting up the app using Docker.